lincolnh0/lncln.io/public/markdowns/projects/oddowl.md

 ---

 ## Summary
-With multiple sports back in full swing afte Christmas, the sports betting and gambling industry will continue to make profits off die-hard sports fans and adrenaline junkies.
+With multiple sports back in full swing after Christmas, the sports betting and gambling industry will continue to make profits off die-hard sports fans and adrenaline junkies.

 With events such as the SuperBowl and March Madness coming up, I dove head first into the world of sports betting and was overwhelmed by the amount of bookmakers promotions, betting strategies and just pure chaotic information out there.